Chapter 4 Computing Resources

 If you have the view setting that looks like 4 lines, you will get information about the size of each file.

 You can right click on a file and click the “Get Info” button.
-This will give your more specific information.
+This will give you more specific information.

 4.3.5 Checking file sizes on PC/Windows

-In a similar manner to checking file sizes on a Mac, with a Windows or PC computer, you can navigate to files by first opening the File Explorer application by typing this in the search bar next to the “start” button.
+Similar to the process of checking file sizes on a Mac, if you’re using a Windows or PC computer, you can navigate to your files by first opening the File Explorer application by typing this in the search bar next to the “start” button.

-Then navigate to a file of interest which will show information about the size in one of the columns to the right, if you hover over the file name, you will get more specific information.
+Then navigate to your file of interest, which will show information about the size in one of the columns to the right.
+If you hover over the file name, you will get more specific information.

 4.4 Computing Options